rami3l/pacaptr/README.md

 - External: `brew`, `conda`, `pip`/`pip3`, `pkcon`, `tlmgr`
   - These are only available with the [`pacaptr --using <name>`](#--using---pm) syntax.

 As for now, the precedence is still (unfortunately) hard-coded.
 For example, if both `scoop` and `choco` are installed, `scoop` will be the default.
-You can however edit the default package manager in your [config](#configuration).
+You can, however, edit the default package manager in your [config](#configuration).

 Please refer to the [compatibility table] for more details on which operations are supported.